Joe91/fun-bots/.github/CODING_GUIDELINES.md

 #### Console output:

   As there is no debugger, we heavily rely on prints.
-For that we use the class Logger, which shows which class printed the message, as well as adds ability to disable prints per class or disabling all prints in production.
+For that we use the class Logger, which shows which class printed the message, as well as adds the ability to disable prints per class or disabling all prints in production.
   Each class instantiates its own Logger object with its class name and an enabled flag.
 For testing, you can set that flag to true, but remember to disable it before pushing it.
   Never use the default `print` function.